jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 **Tool**: A catchall term for things we create with technology to solve a problem, like guns to kill bad guys, books to record and pass on knowledge, and houses to shelter in.
 We use tools to evolve.

 **Levers of Power**: The most powerful tools; the ones that control society.
-In Civilization games, these are the buttons, toggles, and sliders players use to play.
+In Civilization games, these are the buttons, toggles, and sliders players control.
 In reality, levers of power are the tools that power, educate, inform, feed, and transport resources in our society.
-The more levers a person controls, the more self-sufficient they are, which gives them the freedom to be become a player god.
+The more levers a person controls, the more self-sufficient they are, which gives them the freedom to become a player god.

 **Frontline**: The point of contact between a tool and the problem.
 Nurses giving vaccines, cleaners cleaning a city bus, and soldiers on the battlefield are all examples of frontline settings.
 People on the frontline work jobs that solve specific problems with a proven skillset.
-Frontline workers physically hold the levers of power, but don't always control them—they will, once the era of mass-collaboration starts.
+Frontline workers physically hold the levers of power.
+Still, they don't always control them—they will, once the era of mass-collaboration starts.

 **Hierarchy**: A power structure that manages every lever of power's use by society.
 Kings and queens with the keys to the castle, or the corporate ladder at Blockbuster controlling DVD rentals, are examples of past hierarchies.
-As hierarchies grow, they get more detached from the frontline and start forming gates to protect their tool being replaced as a lever of power.
+As hierarchies grow, they get more detached from the frontline and start forming gates to protect their tool, losing its importance.
 People in the regime give themselves titles like prince and executive, baron, and supervisor to mark their position—and, in a sense, their territory and "rights" in the power structure.

-**The Game of Civilization**: The invention of technology, and the creation of tools, to overcome frontline problems.
-Civilization develops new technology in ages.
-As new technology makes new tools, these tools in turn create new levers of power which inventors use to open the gates and topple the hierarchies of the prior era.
+**The Game of Civilization**: The invention of new technology and cultures to overcome frontline problems.
+Civilization develops in ages.
+As we evolve, we create new levers of power.
+When society adopts a modern philosophy, it topples the hierarchies of the prior era.

 **Protagonists**: People who invent, spread, and use new technology for the greater good.
 Usually close to the problems on the frontline, they individually struggle.
 Still, their continued self-sacrifice slowly improves life on Earth.
 I call them this world's Jedi knights.
-We call their leaders trailblazers who often skirt the rules.
-Galileo, Nikola Tesla, Michael Faraday, Jay Last, Grace Hopper, Michael S. Hart, Dennis Ritchie, Bill Gates, Steve Jobs, Linus Torvalds, Salman Khan, Jeff Bezos, and Elon Musk are among their number.
+We call their leaders trailblazers who relish skirting the rules.
+Galileo, Michael Faraday, Nikola Tesla, Jay Last, Grace Hopper, Michael S. Hart, Dennis Ritchie, Bill Gates, Steve Jobs, Linus Torvalds, Salman Khan, Jeff Bezos, and Elon Musk are among their number.

 **Antagonists**: People who selfishly defend their wealth, power, and prestige atop a hierarchy.
 Antagonists manage companies or institutions based on dated technologies and think that working on the frontline is beneath them.
 They work to control society's rulebook, so they can prevent protagonists' new tools becoming new levers of power.
 We don't often individually identify them.
 I coined the term "Darth Blockbuster" so we can.

 **Extras**: Everybody in the middle of a battle between antagonists and protagonists.
 Because they're unattached to either side, extras can pick winners and losers.
-Sadly, extras don't realize their power and often refuse to accept they're living inside a game of civilization.
+Sadly, extras don't realize their power and often refuse to even accept they're living inside a game of civilization.
 When they do, they become player gods.
 If they don't, the game of civilization turns into a story they merely watch.
 Extras blame phantom ideologies for their real-life problems.

 **The Death Star**: The rulebook when it's controlled by Darth Blockbuster.
 Today it exists inside many regulations, agreements, manuals, contracts, and laws that prevent new levers of power from reaching Main Street.
 The Death Star is currently busy trying to keep the Industrial Age alive.

 **Antagonism**: Is the impulse to reject new technology.
-Originates out of fear change will disadvantage one's high position, and thus values personal interest ahead of society's.
+Originates out of fear that change will disadvantage one's position.
 Antagonism is Darth Blockbuser's official ideology.
-It's told to Main Street inside terminology and beliefs of an old ruling philosophy.
-For example, the (supposed) noble bloodlines of European royalty.
-Today, antagoism is Main Street's biggest obstacle.
+It's told to Main Street inside the terminology and beliefs of an old ruling philosophy.
+For example, the (supposed) noble bloodlines of European royalty justifying being unelected leaders of a wealthy society.
+Today, antagonism is Main Street's biggest obstacle.

-**Techvolution**: A new philosophy empowering seamless human technological evolution by ridding Darth Blockbuster of his power, by giving player gods the right and duty to decide when society should upgrade our policies and tools.
+**Techvolution**: A new philosophy empowering seamless human technological evolution by ridding Darth Blockbuster of his power, by giving player gods the right and duty to decide when society should upgrade our culture and tools.

 **The Life Star**: A rulebook based on Techvolution that's governed by human technological adaption and natural selection.
 It makes sure humanity never again lets antagonism stall our upgrade to the next technological age.